Hsu-Che-Wei/scKB/README.md

 4. Extract the intron information and make kallisto index

-   Here a example of Arabidopsis single cell data sequenced using "10X v3 chemistry" is provided.
+   Here a example of Arabidopsis single cell data prepared using "10X v3 chemistry" is provided.

    In R :
    ```